rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/_index.en.md

 Lowest level VPS is enough for your use case.
 The server software is not CPU and memory intensive.
 Our public ID server hosted on a 2 CPU/4 GB Vultr server serves 1.5+ million endpoints.

+## License

+You can get license from https://rustdesk.com/pricing.html, check [license](https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/license/) page for more details.

 ### Download

 [https://github.com/rustdesk/rustdesk-server-pro/releases/latest](https://github.com/rustdesk/rustdesk-server-pro/releases/latest)